Skip to main content Skip to footer

 Overview

-The purpose of this Fund is to support environmental initiatives that further the goals and objectives of the Strategy for Nature by inviting invites individuals, organisations and students to apply for financial support each year.
+The purpose of this Fund is to support environmental initiatives that further the goals and objectives of the Strategy for Nature by inviting individuals, organisations and students to apply for financial support each year.

 Currently, a total of £40,000 is donated through the fund in the form of grants, with £9,000 of that dedicated specifically to a bursary for students completing graduate or post graduate degrees in a relevant subject with a commitment to carry out data collection for their research project in Guernsey and/ or Herm.